gagle/Node-WalkieWatchie/README.md

 - `change`.
 Emitted when a file has been modified.
 The callback receives the path of the file.
 - `move`.
 Emitted when a file or directory has been moved to another location being watched (also know as rename).
 The callback receives the old and new paths and a boolean indicating if the entry is a directory.
 - `any`.
 Emitted right after a `create`, `delete`, `change` or `move` event is emitted.
 - `error`.
 Emitted when an error occurs.
-All the watchers are closed automatically.
+The watcher is closed automatically.

 #### Methods ####